jsntn/org-task-scheduler.el/README.md

 # org-task-scheduler.el

-This package provides automated task scheduling and deadline tracking in Org Mode.
+This package scans Org files to identify upcoming and missed scheduled/deadline tasks based on configured criteria.

 ## Features